PSeitz/lz4_flex/README.md

     assert_eq!(input, uncompressed);
 }
 ```

+## no_std support

+no_std support is currently only for the block format, since the frame format uses `std::io::Write`, which is not available in core.

 ## Benchmarks
 The benchmark is run with criterion, the test files are in the benches folder.